 In The Last Crusade, the custodian is a knight – a Westerner and servant of the Christian god.
 He fares quite differently and distinctly to the franchise’s various indigenous populations.

 The double bluff

 Indy’s purpose is to reveal things which are hidden: knowledge, aliens, dead languages and maps.
 But in fact, the film is also full of hidden identities.

 The big one is that Indy and Mutt don’t know they’re related.
 Indy thinks Mutt is the side kick for this adventure, until he’s revealed as the son (AND side kick, to be fair).

 It also repeats to a lesser degree with Mary (Mutt’s mother) and Marion (as Indy knows her).
 The subtle misnaming is a way of reintroducing Ma/Mary/Marion later on as a plot twist and franchise resolution – more of that below.

 Shifting identity gets a bigger platform in Mac’s character.

-At the start of the film Mac plays the side kick role – until he betrays Indy.
+Mac plays the side kick at the start of the film, until he betrays Indy.
 He switches sides again later on saying he’s actually a triple agent (CIA pretending to work for the Russians).